May 6, 2025

 Programs Offered at Dartmouth Medical School

-Dartmouth’s world-class faculty, low faculty to student ratio, and innovative curriculums make it one of the best medical schools in the nation.
+The Geisel School of Medicine’s world-class faculty, low faculty-to-student ratio, and innovative curricula make it one of the best medical schools in the nation.
 Depending on where you are in your medical journey, there are several robust programs for you to choose from:

 • MD program: a typical, four year medical degree